 “Very professional law firm.
 We had a difficult issue and Mr. Shusterman’s office got right onto the case and resolved the issue with USCIS.
 Because of their efforts, me and my family were able to get our Legal Permanent Residency card.
 My suggestion to those trying to obtain employment based card.
 Don’t look for money saving attorney.
 They will cost you lot more in long run.
 Go to a law firm which is professional and knowledgeable.
 It pays in the long term.”
 (More client reviews…)

 Skype Consultations Available!

-Our 50+ Immigration Videos have been viewed over 580,000 times.
+Our 50+ Immigration Videos have been viewed over 600,000 times.
 They show you how to obtain a green card, how to win your case in immigration court, how to become a U.S. citizen and dozens of other subjects.
 Also, you can subscribe to our “Nation of Immigrants” Blog.
-See our Site Map to learn about some of the many unique features of our web site.
-Our web site contains over 1,000 articles and many thousands of links to government web sites including those of the USCIS, ICE, CBP, the State Department, the Labor Department, the Immigration Courts and the Federal Courts.
+See our Site Map to learn about some of the many unique features of our website.
+Our website contains over 1,000 articles and many thousands of links to government websites including those of the USCIS, ICE, CBP, the State Department, the Labor Department, the Immigration Courts and the Federal Courts.